jadijadi/lpic1book/content/1042_maintain_the_integrity_of_filesystems.md

 In many cases you want to find out about the free space of a disk or find how much space a directory is using or check how many inodes left.

-> The inode (index node) is a data structure in a Unix-style file system that describes a file-system object such as a file or a directory.
+> The inode (index node) is a data structure in a Unix-style file system that describes a file-system object, such as a file or a directory.
 Each inode stores the attributes and disk block locations of the object's data.
 File-system object attributes may include metadata (times of last change, access, modification), as well as owner and permission data.
 A directory is a list of inodes with their assigned names.
-The list includes an entry for itself, its parent, and each of its children. <small>([wikipedia](https://en.wikipedia.org/wiki/Inode))</small>
+The list includes an entry for itself, its parent, and each of its children. <small>([Wikipedia](https://en.wikipedia.org/wiki/Inode))</small>

 ### df